04John22/04john22/README.md

 Graphic designer & Visual Designer
 ------------------

-“I worked as a freelancer and a digital artist in Front-end web development.
+“I worked as a freelancer and a digital artist in Designing field.
 I wish to work in a a dynamic organization that will contribute to my professional and personal growth while I contribute to the growth of the company as well as engage in opportunities to further the company’s goals.”

 * 🌍  I'm based in India
 * ✉️  You can contact me at [johnsillustrate@gmail.com](mailto:johnsillustrate@gmail.com)